 This part of the research proved to be too ambitious as most farmers make decisions based on the amount of time and money they have in the moment.
-We coordinated with some farmers during Spring and Summer 2019 to assist in their nitrogen management decisions using the Adapt-N software, but in most cases farmers ultimately decided to either follow their previous plans or use a hired consultant to manage nutrients throughout their fields.
-There is also the regular limitation of farmers wanting to move manure from their pits when and where it is convenient for them rather than waiting for software to inform them of that decision.
-We were not successful at convincing farmers to follow specific plans for these four fields during the 2019 corn season, but we are hoping that data we show farmers for 2018 and 2019 soil samples will convince some farmers to make a change to manage fields more efficiently in some way.
+We coordinated with some farmers during spring and summer 2019 to assist in their N management decisions using the Adapt-N software, but in most cases farmers ultimately decided to either follow their previous plans or use a hired consultant to manage nutrients throughout their fields.
+Farmers also prefer to move manure from their pits when and where it is convenient for them rather than waiting for software to inform them of that decision.
+We were not successful at convincing farmers to follow specific plans for these four fields during the 2019 corn season, but we are hoping that data we present for 2018 and 2019 soil samples and aerial images will convince some farmers to change management to be more efficient in some way.

 4. 30 Farmers review their nitrogen management plan with the project leader in their state either through phone calls or email.
 March 2021.